glennhenry/cs-notes/docs/operating-system/09-memory-management/memory-management.md

 ![Address translation](./address-translation.png)
 Source : https://blogs.vmware.com/vsphere/2020/03/how-is-virtual-memory-translated-to-physical-memory.html

 When a program references a memory page that is not currently present in main memory, an exception called **page fault** occurs.
-When a requested page is not resident in main memory, it needs to be fetched from secondary storage.
+When a requested page is not available in main memory, it needs to be fetched from secondary storage.
 The program generates a memory access request for the page, this will trigger a page fault [interrupt](/operating-system/interrupt-handling), causing the control to transfer to the operating system.

+This entire process is called **demand paging**, which is a technique to load data into memory only when it is needed, rather than loading the entire program or data set into memory at once.
+Virtual memory make it possible to implement demand paging, it allows the system to allocate and manage memory resources dynamically, as needed, by utilizing secondary storage as an extension of the physical memory.

 #### Page Replacement

 When page fault occurs, data need to be fetched from secondary storage to the main memory.
-This will involve evicting or replacing an existing page on the main memory.
+This will involve evicting or replacing an existing page on the main memory, the process is called **page replacement** or **page swapping**.
 There are many algorithm and strategy to decide which page to replace, some examples are :

 - **Least Recently Used (LRU)** : This algorithm selects the page that has not been accessed for the longest period of time.
 It assumes that pages that have not been accessed recently are less likely to be accessed in the near future.
 - **First-In, First-Out (FIFO)** : This algorithm evicts the page that has been in physical memory the longest.
 It maintains a queue of pages and removes the page that entered the memory first.